MattKetmo/moquet.net/_posts/2012-08-01-create-a-blog-in-less-than-a-minute.markdown

 # Go further

-Of course, Jekyll have lot's more features not presented in this article.
-The best way to learn is to have a look to the many [sites using Jekyll](https://github.com/mojombo/jekyll/wiki/Sites).
+Of course, Jekyll has a lot more features not presented in this article.
+The best way to learn is to have a look at the many [sites using Jekyll](https://github.com/mojombo/jekyll/wiki/Sites).

 Here are some quick improvements you can do: